Nordson (NDSN)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Nordson’s free cash flow clocked in at $103.1 million in Q1, equivalent to a 15.1% margin.
-The company’s cash profitability regressed as it was 1.5 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Nordson’s free cash flow clocked in at $193.9 million in Q3, equivalent to a 25.8% margin.
+This result was good as its margin was 15.6 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Nordson’s ROIC averaged 3.5 percentage point decreases over the last few years.
+Unfortunately, Nordson’s ROIC has decreased over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment